Montgomery County Court Records

 Birth and Death Records

-Birth and death certificates are confidential in Texas and only available to qualified persons — the registrant, immediate family, legal guardians, conservators, or authorized agents.
+Birth and death certificates are confidential in Texas and only available to qualifying persons — the registrant, immediate family, legal guardians, conservators, or authorized agents.
 The Montgomery County Clerk maintains birth records for births occurring in the county.
-Long-form birth certificates are available from 1906 to the present, though the County Clerk only holds records for births before 1926 in its own archives; newer records are available through the Texas Department of State Health Services vital records division.
+Long-form birth certificates are available from 1906 to the present, though the County Clerk holds its own archives only for births before 1926; newer records are available through the Texas Department of State Health Services vital records division.
 Death records are available from 1903 to the present.

 Certified copies can be ordered through the County Clerk's online ordering system: